Celtic Meaning: Heather Symbolism in the Druid Ogham

 What’s more, not only were the Celts clever herbalists, they were also genius at mead making.
-Heather was a prize for meads (during a time before hops was recognized for beer making).
-When properly rendered, it made a heady, aromatic blend suitable for splendid nights of merry making.
+Heather was a prize for mead (during a time before hops were recognized for beer-making).
+When properly rendered, it made a heady, aromatic blend suitable for splendid nights of merry-making.

 I hope you have enjoyed these thoughts on the symbolic meaning of heather from a Celtic perspective.

-Carry on with your merry making by exploring more Ogham tree meanings.
-Just click on the branches below:
+Carry on with your merriment by exploring more Ogham tree meanings.
+Just click on the branches below…